UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SpatialTC.rst

 In this tutorial you will show you how to produce maps of thermal comfort indices using outputs from two different models in UMEP.

 The two different models used are SOLWEIG (radiation model) and URock (wind model).
 These two models are combined in the **SpatialTC**-tool to generate raster maps on thermal indices such as PET, UTCI and COMFA.
-This tutorial will make use of PET as an example.
+This tutorial will make use of PET (Physilogical Equivalent Temperature) as an example.

 Steps